Skip to main content

 NameDescription

-PHOBOS_SERVICE_ACCOUNT_PATHThe full path to the service account within Phobos.
+PHOBOS_SERVICE_ACCOUNT_IDThe ID of the service account within Phobos.

 PHOBOS_SERVICE_ACCOUNT_TOKENThe token to be used for authentication.